khalid-hussain/shaheen/chap14.md

 Mansour said, "Write the letter.
 I am ready to go to Granada."

-After a few days, Mansour brought a reply from Al-Zeghel for Badr Bin Mughira.
+After a few days, Mansour brought a reply from Al-Zeghel for Badr bin Mughira.
 It said:

 "My dear!
 I received your letter after Abu Abdullah had served his last blow on